1. Introduction

 Examples and Case Studies

-One famous example of voluntary manslaughter is the case of People v.
-Goetz (1987), where Bernard Goetz shot and wounded four young men on a New York City subway train.
-Goetz claimed he acted in self-defense due to fear for his life, but the prosecution argued that his actions were fueled by racial bias and aggression, leading to his conviction on charges of illegal firearms possession and attempted murder, which were later reduced to manslaughter.
+A notable example of voluntary manslaughter is the landmark case of People v.
+Goetz (1987).
+In this case, Bernard Goetz shot and injured four young men on a subway train in New York City.
+Goetz asserted that he acted in self-defense, claiming he feared for his life in a threatening situation.
+However, the prosecution contended that his actions were driven by racial bias and a premeditated desire to confront the individuals involved.
+Ultimately, Goetz was convicted on charges related to illegal firearms possession and attempted murder, although these charges were later reduced to voluntary manslaughter.
+This case sparked widespread debate about the intersection of race, self-defense laws, and the implications of vigilantism in urban settings.

 Penalties and Sentencing